Divi Theme Slow Loading – Solution

 You might have heard that ASO is owned by the EIG group, but I do not see any problem with this.
 I’m using ASO since 2007 and I really haven’t found better hosting.
 I currently have 5 ASO hosting accounts and am hosting with them almost all of my websites.
 Their live chat support is great as well.
-I heard about SiteGround, too, but I checked some websites hosted by them and they were not loading in under 2 seconds.
-Yes, maybe SG is a great web host, too, but I personally prefer ASO.
-If you wonder which plan I’m using, I’m currently on the $5/mo.
+If you wonder which plan I’m using, I’m currently on the $8/mo.
 Small Shared Plans (I have several accounts).